johnmholmes/Aquarium_Monitor_V2/README.md

  ------

 # Controller Requirements

-Access from anywhere in the world to monitor the iems I choose.
+Access from anywhere in the world to monitor the items I choose is the primary goal of this project.

-Monitor the display tank, sump tank, and the room temperatures and display these in a Node Red gui.
+The system will be designed to monitor the display tank, sump tank, and room temperatures, presenting this data in a Node Red GUI.

-Have acces to a 2nd micro controller (ESP32) to also monitor the Display tank and power a emergency heater.
-This will be set at a lower temperature than I normally room the tank at 23.5 Degs
+To achieve enhanced monitoring and safety measures, a second microcontroller (ESP32) will be utilized.
+This microcontroller will monitor the display tank and activate an emergency heater, set at a lower temperature (e.g., 23.5 degrees Celsius) than the standard tank temperature of 25.5 degrees Celsius.

+The project will also incorporate an auto top-off (ATO) system for the sump, which will utilize optical infrared sensors and a Tunzi pump in a 25-liter barrel located next to the sump.
+An ESP32 will monitor both the sump and the ATO barrel, communicating the data back to the Raspberry Pi via MQTT and displaying it on a Node Red Dashboard.
+The pump will be set to run for a designated period, requiring only one sensor in the sump.

+Furthermore, the system will include water level monitoring for the display tank to prevent overflows.
+This functionality will enable the system to turn off one of the return pumps for a specified duration, ensuring the water level remains within safe limits.
+An ESP32 with one optical infrared sensor will be responsible for this control.

+Lastly, the project will incorporate skimmer overflow container monitoring, automatically cutting off the supply to the skimmer when necessary.

 -----